 Let everyone else tout the generic product category benefits and attempt to position themselves as the hero, while you focus on the problem and let the customer be the hero in the story.

-There are really only two possible outcomes for any advertising story… customers either gains something, or they lose something.
+There are really only two possible outcomes for any advertising story… customers either gain something, or they lose something.
 Advertising your product or service as a way to avoid that loss really can work.

 You just can’t be afraid of the fear of loss.